lquatrin/i3d21/assignment_3.md

 ### Optimization Results

 The SGD optimizer was used to optimize both rotations and translations of each camera.
-For each loop step, the essential matrix between each pair of cameras is evaluated and compared with the ground truth, which defines the loss function **camera_distance**.
+For each loop step, the essential matrix between each pair of cameras is evaluated and compared with a ground truth, which defines the loss function **camera_distance**.
 We initialize the first camera as the trivial case, and the others are initialized with random values.
 In the first experiment, the axis angle representation is used to compute the rotation matrix of each camera.

 For the first result, using 2000 iterations, we reached a result with camera_distance = 4.597e-03 at the last iteration: